Fly-in Fishing

 The fly-in fishing trip is a truly iconic Canadian experience.

-I enjoy when someone asks me a specific question about fishing in Northern Ontario, because I imagine that if one person is pondering the question, others must be wondering the same thing.
+I enjoy it when someone asks me a specific question about fishing in Northern Ontario, because I imagine that if one person is pondering the question, others must be wondering the same thing.

-So, when a friend recently asked, "Why, oh, why, should I book that iconic fly-in fishing trip?
+So, when a friend recently asked, "Why, oh, why should I book that iconic fly-in fishing trip?
 What the heck is so damn special about remote-based fishing?"
 I thought to myself, what a good question.

 My first reaction, of course, was the easy answer.
 Because you'll experience better fishing than you could ever possibly imagine.
 But then, the more I thought about it, the more I realized there are so many other things that matter.

-Most anglers, for example, have never experienced the joy and wonder of catching 40, 50 even 60 or more fish a day.
-Nor, have they dared ponder the possibility of catching walleye, northern pike, lake trout, smallmouth bass, muskies, or speckled trout so big they strain to hold them up for a photo.
+Most anglers, for example, have never experienced the joy and wonder of catching 40, 50, even 60 or more fish a day.
+Nor have they dared ponder the possibility of catching walleye, northern pike, lake trout, smallmouth bass, muskies, or speckled trout so big they strain to hold them up for a photo.

 (Photo credit: Gord Pyzer)